AkaiVAC/react-3d-test/README.md

 # React 3D Test

-This web app has been developed, keeping in mind, the guidelines set down in the document provided along with the data.

 The primary objectives of this application are to achieve the following:

 -   Showcase a 3D Model in the browser with animation